-About The Pittsburgh Knit and Crochet Festival
+About The Pittsburgh Knit and Crochet & Pittsburgh Creative Arts Festival

 Pat Catan’s sponsors a Warm Up America Lounge, supplying attendees with yarn to knit or crochet squares for blankets that are donated to local shelters and other charitable organizations.

-My family and I plan and prepare all year long for each festival, and we are grateful for the suggestions from vendors, teachers, designers, and visitors to the festival who help us to make each year even better than the last.
+My sister and I plan and prepare all year long for each festival, and we are grateful for the suggestions from vendors, teachers, designers, and visitors to the festival who help us to make each year even better than the last.

 Traditional hand crafts have enjoyed a vibrant comeback, thanks in large part to the Internet, where all artists can connect with each other in so many ways (Ravelry, Instagram, Twitter, Facebook, blogs).
 The times, they are a changin’, however the techniques remain the same.
 We honor the old traditions passed down from our mothers and grandmothers and continue to make wonderful things for our families and friends to treasure.